 With all that in mind, there is also something very, very important to remember.

 Sliding angle should not be the sole measure of how good a ceramic coating is.
-As stated above, a low “sliding” angle is a good thing, as it indicates water and contaminants will evacuate easily.
+As stated above, a low “sliding” angle is a good thing, as it indicates that water and contaminants will evacuate the surface easily.
 But it tells you nothing about 1) The durability of the coating; how long and how well the coating will stand up to repeated washing.
-Remember, a wax can have a low “sliding” angle.
-But will it be on the car next month?
-2) It does not necessarily tell you anything about the hydrophobicity or oleophobicity of the surface.
+Remember, a wax can have a low “sliding” angle, but will it be on the car next month?
+And 2) It does not necessarily tell you anything about the hydrophobicity or oleophobicity of the surface.
 A surface can have high hydrophobicity (i.e. water repellency) without a low “sliding” angle.
 In other words, a surface can be highly hydrophobic but sticky.

 So, is it important to understand the terms, “roll-off” angle and “sliding” angle?
 The answer is yes.
 It gives you an important data point in understanding overall performance.
 But when you look at the number stated on the label or tech data sheet, you may have to dig a little deeper to know if it is meaningful.
 Ask the question, how was it determined?
 Can I really compare the number with that of another brand?
 Have all the necessary variables been disclosed?
 We hope the information above will give you the background you need to make the best decision when choosing a ceramic coating.